![]() |

 Stovetop "Sous Vide" Episode 2: NY Strip Steaks – Pretty and Pink

 Well, that depends.
 As far as the taste and texture of the meat goes, it was pretty much the same as any perfectly cooked steak I've ever had.
-Not to sound all braggy, but thanks to having done thousands of them, I can produce a pretty decent, medium-rare NY Strip steak in
+Not to sound all braggy, but thanks to having done thousands of them, I can produce a pretty decent, medium-rare NY Strip steak in about 15 minutes.

 It will be nicely browned and crusty outside, warm and pink in the middle.
 So for me personally, I'm not sure the extra wait is worth it purely for the textural advantages is provides.
 Don't get me wrong, the results were fabulous, but do I really need to wait 2 1/2 hours to get my beef on?